xchwarze/flipperzero-firmware-wPlugins/README.md

 ## How to Use

-1. **Flash the WiFi Devboard**: Follow the instructions to flash the WiFi Devboard with FlipperHTTP: [FlipperHTTP Instructions](https://github.com/jblanked/WebCrawler-FlipperZero/tree/main/assets/FlipperHTTP).
+1. **Flash the WiFi Devboard**: Follow the instructions to flash the WiFi Devboard with FlipperHTTP: https://github.com/jblanked/FlipperHTTP/
 2. **Install the App**: Download FlipWeather from the App Store.
 3. **Launch FlipWeather**: Open the app on your Flipper Zero.
 4. **Explore the Features**: